mmdemars/bikesharing/README.md

 Top starting and ending locations could indicate a need ot transfer bikes between loction during non peak hours to ensure bikes are available for all potential riders.

 ![IMAGE DESCRIPTION](https://github.com/mmdemars/bikesharing/blob/main/08bikerepairs.png?raw=true)
-A smaller proportion of bikes are more heavily used, indicating something about epairs being done in off hours.
+A smaller proportion of bikes are more heavily used, indicating that repairs will only need to be done on a smaller portion of the fleet at a time.

 ## Summary:
 Highest bike sharing happened Monday through Friday from 7 to 19 am, and 5 to 7pm, indicating that most bike sharing is being used to convey to and from work.
 A significantly larger proportion of the bike share users identified as male.
 Most ride were under 10 minutes in length.

-8 checkout itmes by day of the week.
+This may indicate that initial placement of bicycles within a 5-10 minute biking range of major employment hubs in residential areas would be advanageous.
+Additionally helpful visualizations may include:

-Start/End station locations sorted by Gender
+- Start/End station locations sorted by Gender
-Start/End  station locations by time of day.
+- Start/End  station locations by time of day.